bugsnag/bugsnag-js/examples/reactnative/rn063example/README.md

     The API key can be found in the Bugsnag settings for your project.

-1. For iOS only, install the project dependencies using:
+1. For iOS only, install the project dependencies from the `ios/` directory using:

 ```
-pod install --project-directory=ios
+pod install
 ```

 1. Run the app on either Android or iOS: